Eastern Fox Snake

 Habitat:

-Occupies Great Lakes shoreline marshes and dunes and beaches with some vegetation.
-Sometimes found in farm fields, pastures, and wooded areas near shore.
+Inhabits Great Lakes shoreline marshes, vegetated dunes and beaches, and occasionally found in nearby farm fields, pastures, and wooded areas near shore.

 Adult Coloration:

-Yellowish or light brown with a row of dark brown blotches down the center of the back alternating with smaller dark blotches on the sides.
-Head can be light brown to coppery reddish brown, and usually there is a dark stripe between the eyes, another from the bottom of the eye to the mouth, and another from the back of the eye to the corner of the mouth.
-Belly yellowish with irregular rows of dark square markings.
+A yellowish or light brown body with a row of dark brown blotches that go down the center of the back and alternate with smaller dark blotches down the sides.
+T e head can be light brown to a coppery reddish-brown with a dark band between the eyes and another from the bottom of the eye to the corner of the mouth which may fade in older adults.
+The belly is yellowish with irregular rows of dark squarish spots.
+Males have longer tails than females while females, particularly when gravid, are thicker bodied than males.

 Adult Characteristics:

-A robust snake with a short pointed tail, upper body scales weakly keeled, and divided anal plate.
+A robust snake with a short, pointed tail with the upper body scales weakly keeled (each scale has a small central ridge) with a divided anal plate.

 Juvenile Characteristics: